donmin062501/quant_strategy_with_python/README.md

 # quant_strategy_with_python

-Please note that this is all self-studied from a book.
+Please note that this is all self-studied from a Korean book

 While studying, I have...